Home > Resources > Practical information > How do you set up a responsible purchasing approach?

 Share this page :

-Committing sustainably to a responsible purchasing approach has undeniable advantages for companies.
-On the banks and investors side, it is a question of attesting to a solid CSR strategy and therefore of providing proof of the sustainability of the company.
-On the tender side, the responsible purchasing approach has become essential to score essential points.
-But it is also a long journey.
+Making a sustainable commitment to responsible purchasing has undeniable advantages for companies.
+For banks and investors, it means demonstrating a solid CSR strategy, and thus providing proof of the company's sustainability.
+As far as calls for tender are concerned, the responsible purchasing approach has become essential for scoring essential points.
+But it is also a long-term process.

 Illustration of the practical sheet: responsible purchasing

-1. Sign the RFAR “supplier relations and responsible purchasing” charter
+1. Sign the RFAR "responsible supplier relations and purchasing" charter

 2. Define an action plan in line with the company's vision and governance